 Teradata uses the All-AMP Binary search for the nonunique secondary index (NUSI).

-Because Teradata does not distribute the NUSI index rows by RowHash but keeps them together with the related base table row, all AMPs have to be involved in the search for qualifying rows.
+Teradata keeps the NUSI index rows with the corresponding base table row rather than distributing them by RowHash.
+As a result, all AMPs must participate in the search for qualifying rows.

 RowHash sorts NUSI index rows, enabling binary search for row location.